GuildCrafts/web-development-js/_goals/135-Coaching.md

 ## Accountabilities

-- Sign up for coach-que
+- Sign up for coach-queue
 - Perform code and project reviews
 - Providing technical guidance and advice to players
 - Assisting players in their project work